 - Export Restrictions - This section excerpts statements defining the export restrictions.

 - Ownership Rights and Restrictions - This section indicates which countries claim ownership of all or some of the objects in or under their soil, or place restrictions on the transfer of ownership of certain types of objects.

 - Violations, Penalties and Sanctions - This section lists the various penalties imposed by the country.

 - International Conventions and Bilateral Agreements - This section lists several International Conventions, such as the 1970 UNESCO Convention and the 1954 Hague Convention and whether the country is party to that Convention.
-For the United States, which enforces the 1970 UNESCO Convention by means of bilateral agreements with other signatories to the Convention, we also list the countries with which there are bilateral agreements, and the dates when the country became a party to those agreements and other relevant comments.
-By clicking on the first list of conventions and agreements, you can link to the full text.
-By continuing down the page, you will come to a section with details on the implementation of these conventions and agreements, under "Effective Dates and Other Details."
+For the United States, which enforces the 1970 UNESCO Convention by means of bilateral agreements (Memoranda of Understanding or MOUs) with other signatories to the Convention, we also list the countries with which there are bilateral agreements, and the dates when the country became a party to those agreements and other relevant comments.
+By clicking on the list of conventions and agreements, you can link to/ read the full text.

-Obtaining international legislation can be a difficult proposition and in some cases we have still to acquire the documents.
-In addition, it is unusual to obtain legislation in English and IFAR has embarked on a process of translating key documents, which will continue.
+Obtaining international legislation can be a difficult proposition and in some cases we have not had complete success, although we keep trying.
+In addition, it is unusual to obtain legislation in English, and IFAR has embarked on a process of translating key documents, which will continue.
 Please note, the translations provided by IFAR, unless otherwise noted, are “unofficial.”
 For any legal action, you must rely on the original language or official translation ONLY, and we advise you to consult an attorney conversant with the specific legislation.